 Figure 2 shows the ratiometric measurement architecture of the NI PXIe-433x bridge input modules.
 Independent sense lines monitor the excitation output voltage and feed it into the ADC reference input.
 The remote sense inputs can be connected to sense the excitation voltage directly at the bridge if required to compensate for lead wire resistance desensitization errors.

 The NI PXIe-433x bridge input modules incorporate a ratiometric hardware design optimized for bridge-based measurements; thus, the module is not well-suited for absolute voltage measurements.
 However, the NI PXIe-4339 has a separate voltage input mode to enable a user the flexibility of measuring strain or voltage per channel.

 4. Benefits of the Ratiometric Hardware Approach

-National Instruments designed the NI PXIe-433x bridge input modules with a ratiometric design for the key benefit of simplifying the measurement of bridge-based sensors.
+National Instruments designed the NI PXIe-433x and NI 9237 bridge input modules with a ratiometric design for the key benefit of simplifying the measurement of bridge-based sensors.
 The resulting architecture removes the dependence on the accuracy of the excitation voltage by continuously sensing the excitation voltage and scaling the measurement directly in hardware.
 Other benefits of this approach are as follows:

 - Increase your measurement stability.

 The fact that the mV/V ratio stays constant for changes in the excitation voltage increases measurement stability.
 Small changes in the environment due to temperature differences typically affect excitation voltages.
 Because the excitation voltage is sensed and fed back to the ADC, any changes play a smaller role in the accuracy and stability of the measurement.
 This approach also reduces the excitation design requirements, which improves customer value by saving space and increasing channel density.